 What programs/processes/controls are in place to ensure the licensee assumptions are valid and will function as intended when needed?

 A difference between the licensee’s assumptions and the actual configuration of equipment/procedures may result in the need for the identification of IROFS to mitigate or prevent the consequences of the event.
-The inspector may discuss this issue with the NMSS/ inspection program risk and reliability analyst or project manager to determine if there are any extenuating circumstances or insights the inspector is not aware of (e.g., pending changes to the ISA, closed RAIs,
+The inspector may discuss this issue with the NMSS/DFM inspection program risk and reliability analyst or project manager to determine if there are any extenuating circumstances or insights the inspector is not aware of (e.g., pending changes to the ISA, closed RAIs, etc.).

-02.0 Safety Control Support Programs.
+02.04 Safety Control Support Programs.

 Inspection Requirements.
-Determine whether management measures or other required programs have been established for keeping the controls available and confirm that they are being properly implemented.
+Determine whether management measures or other required programs have been established for keeping the controls available and reliable and confirm that they are being properly implemented.

+Review management measures or other required programs.

+Verify that management measures identified in the ISA Summary for IROFS in the areas being inspected are implemented.
+Review the licensee’s program(s) for ensuring that IROFS and safety controls are available and reliable when called upon to perform their intended safety functions.
+This would typically include programs for maintenance, surveillance, and testing of the controls; training of workers to properly implement or respond to the controls; and the licensee’s conduct of audits.

+Verify the effective implementation of management measures through the inspection of Process Safety Information.
+Process Safety Information includes information pertaining to the hazards of the materials used or produced in the process, information pertaining to the technology of the process, and information pertaining to the equipment in the process.
+Effective implementation of management measures can also be verified through inspection of records generated as part of management measure actions including configuration management, maintenance, training, incident investigation and audits.

 Verify that the selected management measures, i.e. preventive maintenance, calibration, and periodic surveillance, as required by the ISA Summary or safety evaluation for the selected safety controls, are being adequately conducted.
+The inspectors should look at procedures, pre-job planning, work requests, in-process work (when able), post-maintenance testing, and the completed work package.
+An in-depth vertical slice of management measures should be considered for the selected accident sequence samples.

-Verify that the licensee is maintaining records in accordance with 10 CFR Part 70.62(a)(3).
+Verify that the licensee is maintaining failure and degradation records in accordance with 10 CFR Part 70.62(a)(3).

 Determine whether the licensee has implemented a program of review that evaluates safety-significant events in the area of Operations Safety, and that it meets the requirements of the license.